Reazul137/Data-Structure/README.md

 3.<b> Concatanation : </b> Concatanation is perfomed in C language the strcat function.<br>
 4.<b> Length : </b> The number of characters in a string is called its length.<br>

+<b> Word/Text Processing : </b> In earlier times, Character data processed by the computer consisted mainly of data items, such as names and adresses.
+Today the computer also processes printed matter, such as letters, articles and reports.
+It is in this latter context that we use therm "Word processing". <br>